Friday Fact: Self-Chained APIM request is possible even if your APIM is configured to use a virtual network

 • The second is to perform the desired operation.

-Even if there are several requests in the period that that initial token is alive, those processes simply ignore that capability because, normally it requires additional logic involved.
-Some more “smart” processes or applications will store that token in a cache or database, and only when the token is about to expire or has already expired will it regenerate that token.
+Even if there are several requests during the period the initial token is alive, those processes simply ignore that capability because it normally requires additional logic to be involved.
+Some more “smart” processes or applications will store that token in a cache or database, and regenerate it only when it is about to expire or has already expired.

 Well, this additional logic can simply be transported to the API Management layer.
 To accomplish that, you can: